-- The Panel to hear the Investigating Officer's case in response; - You to raise questions via the Chair; - You to be questioned by the Investigating Officer through the Chair; - The panel members to be able to question you and the Investigating Officer. - You and the Investigating Officer to make a final statement. - 13.
+- 11. Normally, the written outcome of the hearing, which will be sent to you, should give you all the information you require.
+If, however, you feel that you would like to have a copy of the minutes it would be helpful if you could indicate this in advance.
+If the Panel is happy for the minutes to be copied to you, the Clerk can then be asked to maintain confidentiality in the minutes. - 12.
+During the hearing, you can expect there to be opportunities for: - The Panel to hear you explain your case and your argument for why it should be heard at Stage 2; - The Panel to hear the Investigating Officer's case in response; - You to raise questions via the Chair; - The Head Teacher/Investigating Officer to raise questions through the Chair; - You to be questioned by the Investigating Officer through the Chair; - The panel members to be able to question you and the Investigating Officer. - You and the Investigating Officer to make a final statement. - 13.
 In closing the hearing, the Chair will explain that the Panel will now consider its decision and that written notice of the decision will be sent to you and the Head Teacher within three school days.
 All participants other than the Panel and the Clerk will then leave. - 14.
-The Panel will then consider the complaint and all the evidence presented in order to: - Reach a unanimous, or at least a majority, decision on the case; - Decide on the appropriate action to be taken, if necessary; - Recommend, where appropriate, to the Governing Body, changes to the School's systemsor procedures to ensure that similar problems do not happen again. - 15.
-The Clerk will send you and the Head Teacher a letter outlining the decision of the Panel. - 16.
-We will keep a copy of all correspondence and notes on file in the school's records but separate from students' personal records.
+The Panel will then consider the complaint and all the evidence presented in order to: - Reach a unanimous, or at least a majority decision, to uphold/dismiss the complaint in whole or in part; - Decide on the appropriate action to be taken, if necessary; - Recommend, where appropriate, to the Governing Body, changes to the School's systems or procedures to ensure that similar problems do not happen again. - The Chair of the Panel will send you and the Head Teacher a letter outlining the decision of the Panel.
+The letter will also explain that you are entitled to have the handling of the complaint reviewed by the Secretary of State for Education.